Have you been injured in an e-scooter accident?

 Within the last few years, electric scooters, or e-scooters as they’re often called, have soared in popularity throughout California.
 In 2019 alone, Los Angeles had around 36,000 e-scooters registered to eight micromobility companies.
 The city also contributed 31 million dockless e-scooter trips in the U.S. and Canada in 2022.

 However, electric scooter injuries have increased alongside the vehicle’s popularity.
-If you were involved in an e-scooter accident, it’s essential to understand the following:
+If you were in an e-scooter accident, it’s important to understand the following:

 - The common causes of e-scooter accidents